Dmitri-Sintsov/django-jinja-knockout/docs/grids.rst

 .. highlight:: python

-``views.ajax.KoGridView`` also supports virtual fields, which are not real database table fields, but a calculated values.
+`views.KoGridView`_ also supports virtual fields, which are not real database table fields, but a calculated values.
 It supports both SQL calculated fields via Django ORM annotations and virtual fields calculated in Python code.
 To implement virtual field(s), one has to override the following methods in the grid child class::